-Trinity Health Foundation of East Tennessee (Trinity) will seek proposals in five areas for the 2017 Health Initiatives in both a Small Grants Division (non-profit organizations with less than $1.5 million in annual revenue) and Large Grants Division.
+Trinity Health Foundation of East Tennessee (Trinity) will seek proposals in five areas for the 2021 Health Initiatives in both a Small Grants Division (nonprofit organizations with less than $1.5 million in annual revenue) and Large Grants Division.
 The Small Grants Division Phase I “Planning Grant” proposals will be for a maximum of $5,000 and will be eligible to compete for a Phase II “Implementation Grant” of up to $50,000.
 The Large Grants Division Phase I “Planning Grant” proposals will be for a maximum of $15,000 and will be eligible to compete for a Phase II “Implementation Grant” of up to $150,000.

 Proposals for Phase I “Planning Grants” are submitted electronically via this website.
 An individual organization is limited to only one application as the lead proposing organization in a given year although an organization can be a supporting collaborator on as many proposals as they desire to submit.
-The 2017 Trinity Health Initiatives are:
+The 2021 Trinity Health Initiatives are:

 - Initiative 1: Physical and Behavioral Healthy Life Choices: Trinity seeks proposed projects that will motivate, encourage, educate, and transform the daily health choices made by our region’s residents by encouraging positive choices or diminishing negative ones.
 A range of needs/challenges has been identified, including but not limited to: behavioral health issues – depression and anxiety, opioid addiction education and awareness, obesity prevention, smoking cessation, nutrition choices, regular exercise, and wellness education.
 Trinity seeks projects that will measurably impact the regional health choices over the long term.